ceddl/ceddl-aditional-inputs/readme.md

 <h2 align="center">Introduction</h2>

-This aditional input repository for ceddl polyfill shows how to create custom inputs.
+This additional input repository for ceddl polyfill shows how to create custom inputs.
 We aim to provide plug and play solutions to common input requirements.

 ### Available inputs